Notes on the Geography of India Themes: Plaques and Statues

 More practical work: a plaque at the Agra Canal headworks at Okhla, south of Delhi.
 The water flows a hundred miles to the south.
 The initials K.C.S.I stand for Knight Commander of the Order of the Star of India, a heavyweight honor, close to the top of the chart.

 Dedicatory inscription at the Imperial Agricultural Research Institute (now the Indian A.R.I) on the west side of Delhi.
 The institution was founded north of Patna at a place so difficult to get to that an earthquake that damaged the building in the 1920s was welcomed as an opportunity to move the institution to Delhi.
-The original institute was established by Lord Curzon with a gift from Henry Phipps of Pittsburgh.
+The original institute was called the Pusa Institute in honor of Henry Phipps of Pittsburgh, U.S.A., whose gift paid for it.

 Farther afield: Machilipatnam, as it is usually transcribed now, has been the scene of many terrific storms driving huge waves onto the coast.
 Here, near the town, a ruined monument to one British officer who dealt with the consequences of such a storm of the 1860s.